GetStream/stream-chat-android/stream-chat-android-compose/GUIDELINES.md

 We heavily rely on [Slot APIs](https://developer.android.com/jetpack/compose/layouts/basics#slot-based-layouts) when building our components.
 When designing a complex component, it is hard to expose every possible customization parameter.
 In that case, consider exposing customization slots instead.

 Rules when implementing Slot APIs:
-- Consistent naming: `leadingContent`, `centerContent`, `trailingContent`, `footerContent`, `headerContent`, `itemContent`, `content`, etc.
+- **Consistent naming**: When exposing content slots consider using these common names: `leadingContent`, `centerContent`, `trailingContent`, `footerContent`, `headerContent`, `itemContent`, `content`.
-- The default implementations of Slot APIs should be located in the same source file and name according to the template: `Default*LeadingContent`, `Default*CenterContent`
+- **Default implementation**: The default implementation of a content slot should be located in the same source file and should be named according to this patter: `Default*LeadingContent`, `Default*CenterContent`, etc.
-- Padding inside Slots: we should tend to make components containing Slot APIs as simple as possible without inner padding, without margins between slots.
+- **Inner padding**: A component containing slots should be as simple as possible.
+That's why we try to handle paddings inside slots (for example, instead of adding a margin between slots).

 #### Example: